Genetic Counselor

 What Do Genetic Counselors Do?

-Genetic counselors work in a variety of locations including universities, hospitals, private clinics, diagnostic laboratories, and government agencies.
+• Genetic counselors work in various settings such as universities, hospitals, private clinics, diagnostic laboratories, and government agencies.
 Job duties include:

 Genetic Counselor Certifications & Licensure